University of Wisconsin Stout | Wisconsin's Polytechnic University

 be confronted and must accept the consequences of their actions.
 The disciplinary procedures can be found on the Student Academic Misconduct/Academic Discipline Procedure website.

 A: Grades are distributed to the student only through Access Stout, and faculty members are responsible for providing a grade for every student enrolled in their classes at the end of the term of enrollment.
 According to

 policy, all final grades for classes are due 3 business days from the

 course end date in the student information system.

-A: You can visit our Distance Learning librarian's page for more information about how to use UW-Stout's references or request help from the Distance Learning librarian.
+A: You can visit the Distance Learning librarian's page for more information about how to use UW-Stout's references, or request help from the Distance Learning librarian.